Murder of Phoenix Netts: Change of police force and charges

 Detectives from West Midlands police have taken over the investigation from Gloucestershire police.
 Their investigations have focused on a women's refuge in Birmingham.

 Conditional bail was granted to the man from Wolverhampton.
 The conditions include him residing at his home address, following a curfew between 7pm and 7am, reporting daily to police and surrendering his travel documents.
 No application for bail was made for the woman from Birmingham.

 A provisional trial date of 10 November was set.

 As of 10 November 2020 all charges against the man were dropped.

-Jess Phillips controversy

-In a tweet sent on 28 February 2021 Jess Phillips MP referred to the woman charged with Netts' murder as a man, in response to rumours that the person charged with the murder was a trans woman who had been living in the refuge.

 Guilty plea and sentencing

-In 21 April 2021 Gareeca Gordon pleaded guilty to murdering Phoenix Netts between 14 April 2020 and 16 May 2020.
+In 21 April 2021 Gareeca Gordon pleaded guilty to murdering Phoenix Netts between 14 April 2020 and 12 May 2020.
 She had been due to stand trial the following week, but appeared via video link from HM Prison Eastwood Park before Bristol Crown Court to confirm her identity and plead guilty.
 The Crown Prosecution Service said that Gordon had murdered Netts on 16 April 2020.

 On 4 May 2021 Gordon was sentenced to life with a minimum term of 23 years and 6 months.